50-50 restaurant win 'hat' at Cuisine Good Food Awards

 "On behalf of the Visa Wellington On a Plate team, we are absolutely thrilled for all of our winners and those who picked up 'hats'.
 The accolades are very well deserved and we encourage everyone to dine out at these incredible restaurants, cafes and bars."

-50-50 restaurant owner and head chef Helen Turnball said it was an honour to be recognised by her professional industry peers.
+50-50 restaurant owner and head chef Helen Turnbull said it was an honour to be recognised by her professional industry peers.

 "The team and I are extremely proud to receive a hat.